romulorvs/chained-functions/README.md

 // typing the return as "number" const result = chain<number>(firstFn, secondFn, lastFn)

-// If you need the precise type, set it as the return type of the last function. const result = chain<ReturnType<typeof lastFn>>(firstFn, secondFn, lastFn)
+// If you need the precise type, set it as the return type of the last function const result = chain<ReturnType<typeof lastFn>>(firstFn, secondFn, lastFn)
 ```